-There are two StyleBook groups in Citrix Application Delivery Management (ADM).
+There are two StyleBook groups in Citrix ADM.
 They are the default StyleBooks and the custom StyleBooks.
 Whether it is a default or custom, a StyleBook is either a public or a private StyleBook.
 In Citrix ADM, you can view all the StyleBooks that are present in the system, regardless of their type or visibility status.
 You can also view a graphical display of how StyleBooks are connected with each other.